aimeos/aimeos-docs/src/admin/jqadm/implement-panels.md

 # Parameters and files

 When the class is instantiated, a view object containing the passed GET and POST parameters as well as the uploaded files is added to the object.
-It should also be used to render the template after more data has been assiged to the view.
+It should also be used to render the template after more data has been assigned to the view.
 You can access the view and the parameters using:

 ```php
 $view = $this->getView();